-Many people have taken up sim racing lately, whether it's to supplement their real racing / driving with simulator time, to race competitively on iRacing/ACC, or for the sheer enjoyment of racing around laser-scanned tracks in a plethora of real racing and road cars, sim racing really has so much to offer.
+Many people have taken up sim racing lately, whether it's to supplement real racing / driving with simulator time, to race competitively on iRacing/ACC, or for the sheer enjoyment of racing around laser-scanned tracks in a variety of real racing cars & supercars - sim racing has so much to offer.

 And we think it's the perfect time for you to Start Sim Racing...

-• Current F1 World Champion Max Verstappen and fellow F1 driver Lando Norris are two mega sim racers, and admit that sim racing helped refine their racing skills!
-We can't think of another real life sport and corresponding esport with such strong synergy.
+• Current F1 World Champion Max Verstappen and McLaren F1 driver Lando Norris are two mega sim racers, and admit that sim racing helped refine their racing skills!
+We can't think of another real life sport & esport with such strong synergy.

-• Sim Racing allows you to race against your idols - literally.
-Whether it's finding yourself in a iRacing lobby with a Formula 1 / IndyCar / Nascar driver, or hot lapping against the ghost times of a famous driver - you can pitch yourself again your idols and see how close you are.
+• Sim Racing allows you to race against your racing heroes - literally.
+Whether it's finding yourself in a iRacing lobby with a Formula 1 / IndyCar / NASCAR driver, or hot lapping against the ghost times of a famous driver - you can pitch yourself again directly against racing legends.

-• F1 teams rely heavily on their 'simulator drivers' who provide vital information for the F1 team on the setup and behaviour of their car.
-If F1 teams use the technology, then it shows the tangible value that a racing simulator provides, and so these are a must for all racing drivers and racing fans.
+• F1 teams rely heavily on their 'simulator drivers' who provide vital information on the setup and behaviour of their car.
+If F1 teams use the racing simulators, then it proves the clear value that a racing simulator provides, and so these are a must for all racing drivers and racing fans.

-• Top sim racers are making a living from sim racing - and in some cases a good living too!
-F1 teams have eSports F1 teams, and there are online championships with prizes of up to $500,000, and popular Twitch streamers can earn a lot too.
+• Top sim racers are making a living from sim racing - and a good one at that!
+F1 teams have eSports F1 teams, and there are online championships with prizes of up to $500,000, and popular Twitch streamers can earn a lot too!

 • Sim Racer Enzo Bonito beat an ex-F1 driver Lucas Di Grassi at the Race of Champions in an on-track duel - proof that sim racers can have skills on the track as well as the sim

-However, we know that the process of getting started in sim racing isn't easy!
+However, we know that actually started in sim racing isn't easy.

 Lots of people struggle to get started, and it's because of these 3 main reasons: